Software-defined networking: SD-WAN

 An SD-WAN is a WAN managed using the principles of software-defined networking.
 The main driver of SD-WAN is to lower WAN costs using more affordable and commercially available leased lines, as an alternative or partial replacement of more expensive MPLS lines.
-Control and management is administered separately from the hardware with central controllers allowing for easier configuration and administration.
+Control and management are administered separately from the hardware, with central controllers allowing for easier configuration and administration.

 SD-LAN

 An SD-LAN is a Local area network (LAN) built around the principles of software-defined networking, though there are key differences in topology, network security, application visibility and control, management and quality of service.
-SD-LAN decouples control management, and data planes to enable a policy driven architecture for wired and wireless LANs.
+SD-LAN decouples control, management and data planes to enable a policy-driven architecture for wired and wireless LANs.
 SD-LANs are characterized by their use of a cloud management system and wireless connectivity without the presence of a physical controller.

 Security using the SDN paradigm

-SDN architecture may enable, facilitate or enhance network-related security applications due to the controller's central view of the network, and its capacity to reprogram the data plane at any time.
-While the security of SDN architecture itself remains an open question that has already been studied a couple of times in the research community, the following paragraphs only focus on the security applications made possible or revisited using SDN.
+SDN architecture may enable, facilitate or enhance network-related security applications due to the controller's central view of the network and its capacity to modify behavior or the data plane at any time.
+The security implications of SDN architecture remain under study.

 Several research works on SDN have already investigated security applications built upon the SDN controller, with different aims in mind.
-Distributed Denial of Service (DDoS) detection and mitigation, as well as botnet and worm propagation, are some concrete use-cases of such applications: basically, the idea consists in periodically collecting network statistics from the forwarding plane of the network in a standardized manner (e.g. using Openflow), and then apply classification algorithms on those statistics in order to detect any network anomalies.
+Distributed denial of service (DDoS) detection and mitigation, as well as botnet and worm propagation, are some concrete use cases of such applications.
+Proposed applications periodically collect network statistics from the forwarding plane of the network in a standardized manner (e.g., using OpenFlow), and then apply classification algorithms on those statistics in order to detect any network anomalies.
 If an anomaly is detected, the application instructs the controller how to reprogram the data plane in order to mitigate it.